 It might sound tricky if you’ve never seen this before, but it is actually very simple to understand, and even simpler to build once you memorize a few important details about the harmonic field.

 To get started, we’ll show you the chords that exist in the key of D Major, and afterward, you’ll learn the theory behind it, as well as some commonly found chord progressions that you can use in your compositions.
+If you want more in this series, check out our article about chord key charts.

 Want to learn more about music theory?